 Do other cameras have shadow banding?
 Yes, indeed.
 If you look closely enough, you can see horizontal or vertical banding in almost all digital cameras.
 In recent years, the among of banding has decreased as the analog circuitry has migrated to the sensor itself.
 What distinguishes the PDAF banding from other cameras’ banding is the regularity with which it occurs, the severity (much more than usual for modern Sony-manufactured sensors) and the fact that it is model number specific.
 This artifact is designed in, not the result of random errors in manufacturing.

 Do other cameras have PDAF banding?
 No. As far as I know, this particular PDAF artifact is limited to the Z6 and Z7.
 It is the result of a in-camera fix to the PDAF striping problem.
+[Added May 2021: the same problem exists in the Fuji GFX 100, with the first year or so of firmware releases.
+It was fixed in early 2021 with new firmware.
+The GFX 100S, which shares the same sensor, never had the problem.]

 Is this related to the a9 sky banding?
 It is not.
 That occurs in fairly bright areas.
 The Zx banding occurs in dark areas.